-At Degage Classical Conservatory, our mission is to cultivate the next generation of professional dancers through exceptional vocational-level training with a focus on classical ballet.
-Our morning-based Professional Division structure is dedicated to providing elite, industry-ready instruction, fostering discipline, technique, and a profound appreciation for the art of ballet.
-Through personalized guidance and an unwavering commitment to excellence, we empower dancers to pursue their dreams and excel in the competitive world of professional dance
+At Degage Classical Conservatory, our mission is to cultivate the next generation of professional dancers through exceptional vocation-level training with a focus on classical ballet.
+Our morning-based Professional Division structure is dedicated to providing elite, industry-ready instruction, fostering discipline, technique, and profound appreciation for the art of ballet.
+Through personalized guidance and an unwavering commitment to excellence, we empower dancers to pursue their dreams and excel in the competitive world of professional dance.

 Please reach us at cody@degageclassical.com if you cannot find an answer to your question.